 Hitting Big Goals Starts with Small Wins

 Let's talk rewards.
 First of all, when deciding on rewards, think low on dollars and high on fun.
 You can maximize the results of your MiniGames by choosing memorable and valuable rewards for your employees.
 The reward should reflect the effort and quality of the team’s performance.
 Plus, you’ll be amazed at how little your people will ask for.
 Here’s an example of how you might work through reward planning with your team:

 Say you end up with a pool that will provide everyone on the team $100 in rewards.
 How would you split that up between a small, a medium and a large reward?
 One permutation would be Small = $10; Medium = $20; Large = $70.
 Now you have a budget for the first 30 days of your MiniGame™, the second 30 days and the final 30 days, culminating in the largest reward.

 “But now what do I do?”
 Now you go back to our mantra: People support what they help create.
 Ask them what they want!

 If they themed their MiniGame™ around their favorite sports team, reward 1 could be a t-shirt emblazoned with their beloved theme.
 Reward 2 could be a ball cap and reward 3 a group celebration at the local AAA park on the club level.
 Something they may never do on their own, but will never forget.

 What Makes a Motivating and Memorable Reward?

-Motivating rewards are ones that inspire performance.
+Motivating rewards are ones that inspire performance to hit big goals.
 To truly motivate, you must provide a reward that the players genuinely value.
 It’s not so much about how much it costs as what it is.
 Sometimes “bragging rights” alone will inspire performance.